ERS Data Product Quality Standards

 3.1 All data products are reviewed for data quality prior to dissemination.

 Data products produced by ERS are thoroughly reviewed by knowledgeable staff prior to dissemination to verify the accuracy and validity of the data.
 The procedure used to conduct this review must be documented and available.
 Data are checked for internal consistency, consistency with other similar data sets or prior year versions of the same data set, and sources of error.
 Knowledgeable ERS subject-matter experts conduct “reasonableness” checks of the data.
 Where necessary, the data are edited and missing values are imputed using established statistical techniques to improve the utility of the data.

-3.2 Subject to DPRC recommendation, data products must undergo an independent external review of methods at least every 10 years.
+3.2 Subject to DPRC recommendation, data products must undergo an independent external review of methods at least every 10 years, as appropriate.

 External reviewers bring to the review process diversity of perspectives and expertise to ensure the data product is objective, meaningful, and credible.
 The breadth and extent of review will be determined by the type of data product.
 For example, for data products that employ surveys or models, an external review could evaluate procedural methods and statistical validity.
 For compilations of data, the review could focus on the appropriateness of the data used and the clarity and adequacy of the documentation.

 3.3 Where statistically appropriate, all data products must report measures of accuracy that accompany data elements.